 It would be sensible not to wear jewellery (such as earrings) in case they get caught and damage ears and/or get lost.
 Long hair should be tied back and/or kept tidy in a hair net.

 However, we don't expect everyone to buy a new wardrobe for their first outing, so if you don't have the correct clothing, don't let it put you off.
 Just come along looking reasonably tidy and we will make you very welcome.

-Horses do not need to be plaited until after the opening meet - so during autumn hunting you don't need to plait.
+Horses do not need to be plaited until the opening meet - so plaiting is not required during autumn hunting or for hound exercise throughout the season.
 Tack should be as plain as possible, so avoid garish saddle cloths and diamante studded tack.
 Boots and protection are perfectly acceptable.